 Wow.
 I accidentally arrived in Brighton.
 Perhaps you could just imagined me giggling and purring for the next fifteen minutes as a substitute for this blog post.
-But here’s the fun story anyway.
+Here’s the fun story anyway.

 I suppose I should give a word of warning about Brighton for travelers.
 Once you arrive, you won’t want to leave.
 Maybe this is what all European cities are like.
 I found it simply magical.
 I was only there for a day, but I definitely plan to go back for at least a week so I can properly enjoy it.
 I will probably also go in the summer when the pier is in full swing, and hopefully they will have the i360 open by then as well.
 I’m told that it will still be comfortably chilly.

-How I got to Brighton was quite funny.
+How I got to Brighton is quite funny.
 I was actually trying to find a host in Bristol so I could visit Bath.
-I got confused by the city names, and by the time I caught my mistake, I had already booked a host in Brighton.
-I am SO glad that I did.
+I got confused by all the city names starting with B, and by the time I caught my mistake, I had already booked a Couchsurfing host in Brighton.
+I am so glad that I did.

 I got up on Monday morning for a two-mile walk along the beach.
-Nothing like west-coast USA beaches.
-Not quite sure how to describe the shore.
+It was nothing like the west-coast USA beaches.
+I was fascinated by the shoreline.
 It was a mixture of pebbles, shells and brick chunks, with patches of sand here and there.
-Very cool.
-Along the beachfront, there are dozens of shops and food stands, many of which looked quite good, and had awards for best food in England.
-Didn’t end up getting anything, simply because I couldn’t decide what to get, and partially because I was starting my travels on a shoestring budget.
+Very cool!
+Along the beachfront, there were dozens of shops and food stands, many of which looked quite good, and some even had awards for best food in England.
+I didn’t end up getting anything, partially because I couldn’t decide what to get, and partially because I was starting my travels on a shoestring budget.
 Later, I purchased a scrumptious ham and cheese crepe at the entrance to the pier.

-Then I made it to the pier.
-Perhaps you saw my Facebook post about it being infinitely better than the Santa Monica pier, which I had frequented often.
+Eventually I made it to the pier.
+Perhaps you saw my Facebook post about it being infinitely better than the Santa Monica pier in southern California, which I had frequented often.
 There is certainly a reason it was voted the best pier in the world in 1998.
-It has great snack shops all long the length, interspersed with arcades and casinos, and then a full-blown amusement park at the end.
-Not a lot of activity in the dead of winter, but tickets for a full day on the pier are only £12 for all the rides and attractions, of which there are dozens.
-Rather than try to describe the whole place, just check it out here.
+It has great snack shops all long the length, interspersed with arcades and casinos, and then an amusement park at the end.
+The activity was pretty low in the dead of winter, but tickets for a full day on the pier are only £12 ($15) for all the rides and attractions, of which there are dozens.

-I also have to describe the i360, which I mentioned earlier.
-It is a “vertical pier” to replace the original Brighton pier which burned down a few years ago.
-It is quite impressive.
-It will be the tallest observation deck in the UK (it is advertised as the tallest in the world, but I don’t think that’s true).
-Their description of it is here.
+I should also describe the i360, which I mentioned earlier.
+It’s a “vertical pier” to replace the original Brighton pier which burned down for the third time a few years ago.
+It’s quite impressive, as It will be the tallest observation deck in the UK (it is advertised as the tallest in the world, but I don’t think that’s true).

 I then went to see the Brighton Royal Pavilion.
 It’s definitely not the kind of structure you would expect to see in a British resort town.
 The landscaping was under renovation, so my photos were not as spectacular as they could have been, but impressive nonetheless.
 It’s possible to pay £13.50 ($18) for the entrance fee and tour the building, but that wasn’t part of my budget.